Review summary for …

-The connection from BEAM to Evolve’s FDIC insurance is via a third party named Synapse Financial Technologies, and I’ve been unable to speak to anyone at that company.
-I did receive an email from Synapse in which they told me to refer back to BEAM’s terms and conditions (I was also told in a roundabout way that my inquiries to BEAM, Evolve, and Synapse are annoying and that they aren’t in the business of managing these types of inquiries).
+The connection from BEAM to Evolve’s FDIC insurance comes via a third party named Synapse Financial Technologies.
+I’ve been unable to personally speak with anyone at Synapse, but I did receive an email from them that referred me back to BEAM’s terms and conditions.
+I was also told in a roundabout way that my inquiries to BEAM, Evolve, and Synapse are annoying and that they aren’t in the business of managing these types of inquiries.

 Because of this, I do not feel at all comfortable depositing any of my money with BEAM.
 Nor do I feel comfortable referring my readers to this service.
 In fact, I’ve disconnected my primary bank account from the application and have uninstalled it from my phone.

 If the application had a way of terminating my account altogether, I’d do so.

 Things Could Be Fine